-Once the student completes the orientation period as designated by the ARD committee, the student will begin the Initial Integration process.
-A brief ARD must be held to update the student's schedule of services page.
+Once the student completes Orientation period as designated by the ARD committee, the student will begin the Initial Integration process.
 During Integration, the student will follow the developed plan to access a less restrictive environment.

 ^{}For students who do not participate in Orientation, the above targets will be addressed during the social skills BSS period.